NNgen/nngen/README.md

 What's NNgen?
 ==============================

 NNgen is an open-sourced compiler to synthesize a model-specific hardware accelerator for deep neural networks.
-NNgen generates a Verilog HDL source code and an IP-core package of a DNN accelerator from an input model definition.
+NNgen generates a Verilog HDL source code and an IP-core package (IP-XACT) of a DNN accelerator from an input model definition.

 Generated hardware is all-inclusive, which includes processing engine, on-chip memory, on-chip network, DMA controller, and control circuits.
 So the generated hardware does not require any additional controls from external circuit or CPU after the processing is started.